Imaduddin-Mohammed/AWS_pintrest_pipeline/README.md

 ## Milestone 5: Batch processing : Configuring an API in API gateway
 ##### Task 1: Build a Kafka REST proxy integration method for the API
 > For this project we will not need to create our own API, as I have been provided with one already.
 The API name will be the same as UserId.
 ##### Step 1: Create a resource that allows you to build a PROXY integration for your API.
 - Navigate to API GATEWAY and enter the userid, find the preconfigured api and then you will be inside RESOURCES pane
 - For Resource Name enter {proxy+} - Proxy integrations provide the selected integration access to many resources and features at once, without specifying multiple resource paths using the greedy parameter.
 This {proxy+} ensures that we can nest or build upon as many child folders deep inside our root api.
 Finally, select Enable API Gateway CORS and choose Create Resource.
 - After you create the resource, you can start creating methods for this resource.
-To use a method, you need to 'integrate' it with an endpoint on the backend
+To use a method, you need to 'integrate' it with an endpoint on the backend.
 ##### Step 2: Creating 'HTTP ANY' method
 - To set up an integration click on the ANY resource, then on the Edit integration button.
 - For Integration type select HTTP.
 Make sure to also select the 'HTTP proxy integration' toggle.